lindsay-stevens/gh_pages_pelican/content/pages/about.md

 Title: About
-Date: 2018-07-15
+Date: 2020-01-27

-I am a clinical trials data management specialist with over 10 years of experience.
-In this time I have:
+I am a clinical trials data management specialist with over 11 years of experience.
+In this time I have implemented many high-value data management and reporting systems, using a wide range of technologies, working with diverse stakeholders.

-- Implemented sophisticated data processing and reporting tools, projects, and systems.
-- Developed a variety of data collection and validation systems for clinical research.
-- Worked with and coordinated numerous multi-centre oncology clinical research studies.
+In addition to technical expertise I have extensive domain knowledge of clinical research from working in coordination teams, developing components of research-specific software, and pursuing further studies in biostatistics.

-I am interested in helping researchers efficiently collect accurate and complete data, and to support their decision-making processes through data systems, analysis, analytics, and visualisations.
-I am uniquely positioned to do so, with extensive clinical research domain knowledge as well as strong technical skills.
+I am interested in helping researchers efficiently collect accurate and complete data, and to support both practicing clinicians and their patients in their decision-making processes through data systems, analysis, analytics, and visualisations.

 I am motivated by the participants and clinical staff that collaborate to advance medical science through research.

-Looking forward, I am studying a Master of Biostatistics to further broaden the range of solutions and advice I can offer.
+Looking forward, I am studying a Master of Biostatistics to further broaden the range of solutions and assistance I can offer.

 ## Technical Skills